-- 1. All required financial documents and instructions for completing the annual grant application are available on the State Programs Limited Access Page.
-Each year, funding levels and requirements will be communicated through the OSHA Directives System. - 2.
-The 23(g) grant application includes an Annual Performance Plan describing the specific actions to be undertaken by the State Plan to accomplish its strategic and performance goals during the period covered, as well as meeting all program requirements.
-This Performance Plan will serve as the required grant narrative and must include performance goals that are broad enough to encompass all major components of the State Plan, including private and public sector enforcement programs, 23(g) On-site Consultation programs, and any compliance assistance activities.
+1. All required financial documents and instructions for completing the annual grant application are available on the State Programs Limited Access Page.
+Each year, funding levels and requirements will be communicated through the OSHA Directives System.

+2. The 23(g) grant application includes an Annual Performance Plan describing the specific actions to be undertaken by the State Plan to accomplish its strategic and performance goals during the period covered, as well as meeting all program requirements.
+This Annual Performance Plan will serve as the required grant narrative and must include performance goals that are broad enough to encompass all major components of the State Plan, including private sector and state and local government enforcement programs, 23(g) on-site consultation programs, and any compliance assistance activities.

-In addition to providing information on compliance activities and projections as to the number of inspections (separately for private and public sectors, as well as for construction and non-construction) and On-site Consultation public sector visits anticipated during the upcoming performance year, State Plans must provide projections regarding the following compliance assistance entities and activities: Voluntary Protection Program (VPP) participants, cooperative programs (with and without enforcement incentives), and outreach participants, who constitute the total number of trainees and participants anticipated to be affected by state outreach activities during the period, such as formal training, workshops, seminars, speeches, conferences, and informal worksite training.
-State Plans with 23(g) On-site Consultation programs for the private sector should also include the number of Safety and Health Achievement Recognition Program (SHARP) participants in their reports.
+In addition to providing information on compliance activities and projections as to the number of inspections (separately for private sector and state and local government, as well as for construction and non-construction) and on-site consultation state and local government visits anticipated during the upcoming performance year, State Plans must provide projections regarding the following compliance assistance entities and activities: Voluntary Protection Programs (VPP) participants, cooperative programs (with and without enforcement incentives), and outreach participants, who constitute the total number of trainees and participants anticipated to be affected by state outreach activities during the period, such as formal training, workshops, seminars, speeches, conferences, and informal worksite training.
+State Plans with 23(g) On-Site Consultation programs for the private sector should also include the number of Safety and Health Achievement Recognition Program (SHARP) participants in their reports.
 The State Plan's Annual Performance Plan must be aligned with the State Plan's Strategic Plan and describe the specific activities the State Plan will perform to accomplish its annual performance goals.